Scuba diving with Manta ray in Bali.

 Both species belong to the order Myliobatiformes and Mobulidae family.
 They are closely related to sharks.
 Also, both belong to the Elasmobranchii subclass and are characterised by having a skeleton made of cartilage instead of bone.

-In the other hand, reef manta is the smaller of the two species and generally measures between 3 and 3,5 meters.
+On the other hand, reef manta is the smaller of the two species and generally measures between 3 and 3,5 meters.
 Species up to 5 meters have been recorded.

 Both species are pelagic

 The reef manta ray habitat is less oceanic than the giant manta ray.
 They usually stay near the coast in shallow water, around islands, reefs, atolls, and even bays and seamounts.
-In English it is also call them”resident manta ray” and “coastal manta ray”, referring to their habit of residing longer in specific areas.
+In English it also calls them”resident manta ray” and “coastal manta ray”, referring to their habit of residing longer in specific areas.

 By contrast, Manta birostris often roams across the ocean, solitary or in groups, but also comes to shallow reefs and regularly visits cleaning stations.